top of page

 • if any owners corporation(s) of which the lot is a member is managed by another manager, then the lot is counted once by each such manager for the purpose of membership category and fee.

-Example: 900 lots = Fee $720 (excl GST) per annum
+Example: 900 lots = Fee $900 per annum (excl GST)

-From 1,201 lots to 6,500 – $0.60 (excl GST) per lot
+From 1,291 lots to 6,500 – number of lots $0.70 (excl.
+GST)

-For lots up to 6,500 - $0.60 (excl GST) per lot for the first 6,500, and additional lots are $0.48 (excl GST) per lot.
+For lots up to 6,500 - number of lots $ 0.70 (excl.
+GST) for the first 6,500 and those above are $0.53 (excl.
+GST)

-Example: 8,000 lots - (6,500 x $0.60) + (1,500 x $0.48) = $4,620 per annum (excl GST)
+Example: 8,000 lots (6,500 x $0.70) + (1,500 x $0.53) = Fee $5,345 (excl.
+GST) per annum

 Within the new membership structure, 100% of your employees nominated by yourself are included under your SCA Corporate Membership with no additional fees.
-This includes the Principal / Corporate Nominee, your Owners Corporation Managers, your operations team from General Management through to Support Staff.
+This includes the Principal / Corporate Nominee, your Owners Corporation (Strata) Managers, your operations team from General Management through to Support Staff.
 Any staff who currently do not hold membership will still need to go through the application process and be approved by the SCA (Vic) Board.

 Throughout the year you do not have to pay any additional fees to add or remove employees.